Mary Daisy White: Formative years and family

 In 1906, Daisy Allen wed Edward J. Williams, and became involved with him in the operation of a hotel and other businesses in the mining town of Fairview, Nevada.
 After relocating with him to Reno, Nevada and then Butte, Montana, she divorced him and returned to Churchill County.
-In 1929, she married mining engineer James Abernathy White (1860-1929), but she was widowed just nine months later when her husband was killed in a Thanksgiving Day-accident while he was traveling from Ione, where he worked, to their home in Reno.
+In 1929, she married mining engineer James Abernathy White (1860-1929) and they settled in Reno, but she was widowed just nine months later when her husband was killed in a Thanksgiving Day-accident while he was traveling from Ione, where he worked, to their home in Reno.

 Political and business career

 In 1924, she ran for, and won, a seat in the Nevada State Legislature.
 Her local newspaper in Fallon, Nevada, The Fallon Standard, noted in its edition on August 6 that she was “known for her executive ability.”
 A member of the Counties and City Boundaries, Judiciary, and State Institutions committees, she was appointed chair of the latter and, in 1925, co-sponsored an act to amend public highway legislation.
 It was approved on March 21 of that year.
 Opting not to run for another term, she returned to the business world, and operated the Allen Hotel on Fallon's Carson Street.